MooseValley/MooseValley/README.md

 <h3>Moose Software Valley: More :coffee: Less :zzz:</h3>
-:wave: Hello, my name is Moose, and I :heart: Java, SQL, Delphi / Pascal, C++, Assembler, and all types of programming - even :heart: COBOL - and :heart: everything related to computers.
+:wave: Hello, my name is Moose, and I :heart: Java, SQL, Delphi / Pascal, C++, Assembler, and all types of programming - yes, even :heart: COBOL - and :heart: everything related to computers.
 I've never met a piece of computer junk I didn't like.
 :computer:
 :desktop_computer:
 :computer_mouse: